dabizi/remembweb/README.md

-magnetar dies away because of their extreme magnetic field pulsar - cosmic light houses use pulsar to triangulate in the universe like gps with satelite; voyager from nasa contains a map to find earth using 14 pulsars
+magnetar dies away because of their extreme magnetic field pulsar - cosmic light houses use pulsar to triangulate in the universe like gps with satelite; voyager from nasa contains a map to find earth using 14 pulsars all of this come from the humble neutron